PriyanujBoruah/Aesthetic-Website/README.md

 # Aesthetic-Website
-A simple website created using HTML, CSS and JavaScript.
+A simple website created using HTML and CSS.
 It uses simple concepts to make a clean and aesthetic appeal.

 *This repository contains two HTML files*